hubtype/botonic/packages/botonic-plugin-google-translation/README.md

-# Botonic Plugin Google Translate
+# Botonic Plugin Google Translation

 ## What does this plugin do?
 This plugin uses [Google Cloud Translation API](https://cloud.google.com/translate) to translate the user input text and detect its language.